 Popular climbing areas are Falling Rock, Cliffs of Dune, Experimental Forest, and Packing Plant Boulders.

-Remember that rock climbing can be dangerous.
+Remember that rock climbing can be dangerous, but if done right, it’s a great sport for the entire family.
 Make sure to sure proper equipment, wear a helmet, and research routes before going.
 If you are a beginner, take classes to ensure you are ready before going out on your own.
 Go in a group, and let people know where you’re going and when you’ll be back.